bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 In 1880, historian, librarian, and cartographer Justin Winsor created [this map](https://collections.leventhalmap.org/search/commonwealth:x633f8662) of "Boston Old and New."
 He overlaid the original Shawmut peninsula with the current reach of Boston, emphasizing {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8k71nt56d/2153,1006,1449,1300/full/0/default.jpg">}}the hills{{</popup>}}  that were {{<popup src ="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:6h441121b/full/full/0/default.jpg">}}shortened{{</popup>}}  to fill in sections of harbor and the distinctions between {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8k71nt56d/4734,3586,1548,922/full/0/default.jpg" >}}  marshy and level ground {{</popup>}}.

-Even as soon at 1880, none of Boston proper's original shoreline touched the water, ringed instead with wharves leading out to the harbor.
+Even as early at 1880, none of Boston's original shoreline touched the water, ringed instead with wharves leading out to the harbor.
 Also visible on this map are the modern car bars, railroad tracks and trails through the public garden.
 The 'New' Boston looked quite different than the old, but the process didn't just happen immediately.

 {{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956k46x/full/full/0/default.jpg" caption="A celebration of a century of shoreline change in Boston.
 This map will be on display as a part of [Becoming Boston](https://www.leventhalmap.org/exhibitions/)" class="figure-center" >}}